Mastering Global Cooking: Thai – Interview with Thai Foodie and Krapaw Gai

 Whoa!!
 Hard one for sure!
 This question makes me hungry!
 I would say—Tom Kah Gai, Khay Jieo, Larb Gai, Som Tum, Tom Yum, Massaman Curry, and Krapaw Moo.
 But really those are just what I feel in the mood for today, it’s impossible to pick a favorite full course Thai meal cuz I love too many dishes!!
 Want me to translate those names of dishes into English terms?

 So, Tom Kah Gai is a coconut soup with chicken and galangal, Khay Jieo is a Thai-style omlette, Som Tum is a papaya salad, Tom Yum is a Thai clear lemongrass soup, Massaman Curry has potatoes and peanuts in it, Krapaw Moo is spicy pork and basil!
 And all of that with lots of jasmine rice!

 I decided to go for Sherri’s recommendation and started off with Krapaw Gai.
 I had no idea what it would taste like but I was completely blown away, not only by the flavors but with how easy this recipe is!
 As soon as my hubby tasted it, he is now ready for it to make a regular appearance in our weeknight dinners.
 And I couldn’t agree more!

-- 2-15 thai chilies (depending on your spice tolerance - I used about 3-4 and it wasn't too spicy, and I am wimp when it comes to spice so that's saying something)
+- 2-15 thai chilies (depending on your spice tolerance - I used about 3-4 and it was just the right amount of spice)

-- 1 cup of holy basil leaves and flowers (use sweet basil if you must)
+- 1 cup of holy basil leaves and flowers (use sweet basil if you need to)

-- Smash the garlic and chilies in your mortar and pestle.
-If you don't have one, you can mince them.
+- Smash the garlic and chilies together in your mortar and pestle.
+If you don't have one, you can mince them and stir together.

 - Add some water if you think it's dry.
 Toss in the basil until it wilts.
 Serve with rice.